ItalyPaleAle/prvt/README.md

 prvt repo key ls --store <string>
 ```

-Passphrases are identified by a numeric sequence that starts with `p:`, for example: `p:0`, `p:1`, etc. GPG keys are identified by their address.
+Passphrases are identified by a hash that starts with `p:`, for example: `p:59BDDDA8E94EE79F`, `p:E5467DC4647A7253`, etc. GPG keys are identified by their address.

 ### Testing and identifying a passphrase or key